akifkhan75/HTMX-chatrooms/README.md

 - `hx-target` to specify where to place the response
 - `hx-swap` to control how content is inserted
 - Custom events to refresh the room list after changes

-## Limitations

-- No actual chat functionality (focus is on room CRUD)
-- No persistence (data is lost on page refresh)
-- No authentication (simple username check)